-Objective and Outcome Indicators Baseline Mid-term and end of project targets Means of verification Assumptions Outcome 7.
+Objective and Outcome Indicators Baseline Mid-term and end of project targets Means of verification Assumptions Esmeraldas = 10 (ca., 50% women) Quarterly progress reports of implementation of the narrators' initiative Component 3.
+ICTs and partnership between coastal cities in Latin America.
+Outcome 7.
 Lessons and best practice on reducing vulnerability to climate related flooding, landslides and mudflows in coastal cities have been shared in the region.
-Number of men and women (by nationality) who have participated in events for dissemination of lessons and best practice (e.g., workshops, exchange visits, seminars) 0 Mid-term >100 people > 50% women End of project: >200 people > 40% women Memoirs / reports of virtual and in-person events (including list of participants) ■ The information is attractive, useful and accessible to key stakeholders and interest groups Number of visitors per month (annual average) recorded in the network of electronic channels of the regional on-line platform used to disseminate project ́ learnings and best practice Visits 0 Unique visits 0 Mid-term Visits ≥2000 Unique visits ≥1600 End of project: Visits ≥4000 Unique visits ≥3200 Monthly reports from electronic platform administrator Coastal communities have adequate internet access
+Number of men and women (by nationality) who have participated in events for dissemination of lessons and best practice (e.g., workshops, exchange visits, seminars) 0 Mid-term >100 people ≥ 50% women End of project: >200 people ≥ 40% women Memoirs / reports of virtual and in-person events (including list of participants) The information is attractive, useful and accessible to key stakeholders and interest groups Number of visitors per month (annual average) recorded in the network of electronic channels of the regional on-line platform used to disseminate project learnings and best practice Visits 0 Unique visits 0 Mid-term Visits ≥2000 Unique visits ≥1600 End of project Visits ≥4000 Unique visits ≥3200 Monthly reports from electronic platform administrator Coastal communities have adequate internet access

-F. Demonstrate how the project aligns with the Results Framework of the Adaptation Fund
+F. Demonstrate how the project / programme aligns with the Results Framework of the Adaptation Fund

-303. The project is comprehensive and aligns with four of the seven outcomes of the Adaptation Fund's results framework.
+291. The project is comprehensive and aligns with four of the seven outcomes of the Adaptation Fund's results framework.

-Project Objective(s) 97 Project Objective Indicator(s) Fund Outcome Fund Outcome Indicator Grant Amount 98 (USD) To reduce vulnerability to climate-related flooding in three coastal cities by mainstreaming a risk-based approach Number of people (men and women) protected by improved risk- reduction measures in Antofagasta, Taltal and Outcome 1: Reduced exposure to climate-related hazards and threats 1.
-Relevant threat and hazard information generated and disseminated to stakeholders on a timely basis 1,812,195 99 to adaptation, building collaboration and networking, and developing a culture of adaptation.
-Esmeraldas.
-Outcome 2: Strengthened institutional capacity to reduce risks associated with climate-induced socioeconomic and environmental losses 2.
-Capacity of staff to respond to, and mitigate impacts of, climate-related events from targeted institutions increased 229,937 100 Outcome 3: Strengthened awareness and ownership of adaptation and climate risk reduction processes at local level 3.1.
-Percentage of targeted population aware of predicted adverse impacts of climate change, and of appropriate responses 1,022,074 101 Outcome 4: Increased adaptive capacity within relevant development sector services and infrastructure assets 4.2.
-Physical infrastructure improved to withstand climate change and variability-induced stress 7,819,848 102 Project Outcome(s) Project Outcome Indicator(s) Fund Output Fund Output Indicator Grant Amount (USD)
+Project Objective(s) 105 Project Objective Indicator(s) Fund Outcome Fund Outcome Indicator Grant Amount 106 (USD) To reduce vulnerability to climate-related flooding in three coastal cities by mainstreaming a risk-based approach to Number of people (men and women) protected by improved risk-reduction measures in Antofagasta, Taltal Outcome 1: Reduced exposure to climate-related hazards and threats Relevant threat and hazard information generated and disseminated to stakeholders on a timely basis 1,812,195 107 adaptation, building collaboration and networking, and developing a culture of adaptation. and Esmeraldas.
+Outcome 2: Strengthened institutional capacity to reduce risks associated with climate- induced socioeconomic and environmental losses 2.
+Capacity of staff to respond to, and mitigate impacts of, climate-related events from targeted institutions increased 229,937108 Outcome 3: Strengthened awareness and ownership of adaptation and climate risk reduction processes at local level 3.1.
+Percentage of targeted population aware of predicted adverse impacts of climate change, and of appropriate responses 1,022,074109 Outcome 4: Increased adaptive capacity within relevant development sector services and infrastructure assets 4.2.
+Physical infrastructure improved to withstand climate change and variability-induced stress 7,819,848110 Project Outcome(s) Project Outcome Indicator(s) Fund Output Fund Output Indicator Grant Amount (USD) Outcome 1.
+Enhanced plans and green infrastructure reduces vulnerability to floods, landslides and mudflows in three coastal cities Number of plans that incorporate provisions for adaptation to climate change.
+Output 4: Vulnerable development sector services and infrastructure assets strengthened in response to climate change 4.1.2.
+Number of physical assets strengthened or constructed to withstand conditions resulting from climate 7,819,848

-97 The AF utilized OECD/DAC terminology for its results framework.
+105 The AF utilized OECD/DAC terminology for its results framework.
 Project proponents may use different terminology but the overall principle should still apply

-98 The allocations listed below do not sum the total project Budget.
+106 The allocations listed below do not sum the total project Budget.
 Component 3 (i.e., outputs 7.1 and 7.2) deal with knowledge management and dissemination of lessons and best practice.
 The AF's results framework does not have a specific outcome or output dealing with knowledge management.

-99 Correspond to project outputs 3.1, 3.2, 4.1, 4.2 and 4.3.
+$^{^{\}rm 107}$ Correspond to project outputs 3.1, 3.2, 4.1, 4.2 and 4.3.
 See project budget.

-100 Correspond to project output 5.1.
+108 Correspond to project output 5.1.
 See project budget.